Don’t be boring.

 While logo-like typesetting isn’t the right call for every slide, it great for intro slides or for those highlighting important content.
 They work best when you’ve just a few words to set.
 However, you can get away with setting larger bits of content with the right treatment.

-We’ve shared these templates—Craft Workshop Wide Presentation and Cowboys Spirit of the Country Wide Presentation—that are ideal when you want to highlight a point.
-Whether it’s introducing a new chapter, key idea or product, their beautiful layout makes them memorable.
+The Craft Workshop Wide Presentation template is ideal when you want to highlight a point.
+Whether it’s introducing a new chapter, key idea or product, the beautiful layout makes it memorable.

 04. Neon colors